 Smart marketers know that selling a product is more about selling a lifestyle.
 Chobani executives tapped into that strategy when they began their social media efforts by paying close attention to what their customer base was engaging with on social media.
-When they saw natural food recipes trending on Pinterest and Instagram, they jumped onboard.
+When they saw natural food recipes trending on Pinterest and Instagram, they jumped on board.
 Doing so helped them become the first national yogurt brand to have a presence on the two platforms.
 They took advantage of the increased popularity of using yogurt as a sour cream replacement in recipes to build a loyal following.

 Coming in through the side door of your customers’ other lifestyle interests to plan your social media marketing strategy is a great way to enter consumers’ heads and provide the content they want.
-Raising the quality level of your product’s visual presence on crowded social media platforms like Pinterest and Instagram can give your brand the competitive edge.
+Raising the quality level of your product’s visual presence on crowded social media platforms like Pinterest and Instagram can give your brand a competitive edge.

 As we know from Facebook’s recent news feed algorithm changes, people are looking for a more human connection on their social media feeds.
 Providing that personal experience for your customers is a great way to stay on their radar.

 Chipotle is known for being highly responsive to customers’ comments and brand mentions on social media.
 This makes their customer base feel heard and valued.
 Chobani also understands the power of connection, and frequently showcases social media users’ Instagram photos on their own feed.

 Whole Foods took a slightly different approach to giving its brand a more human side.
 They encouraged their individual stores to create their own social media accounts to engage with customers on a local level.
 This sort of engagement gives a more human face to a big company and allows for a broader reach on social platforms.